uwla/vue-form-builder/README.md

 - support for custom components
 - aliases for reusing common rules
 - can prefill the form with given model
+- can set default field values (useful in form reset)
 - support for UI frameworks (Vuetify, Primevue, and more)
 - shows error messages (compatible with Laravel API)
 - shows success messages